Using Insurance for Rehab and Detox

 The types of treatment generally covered by insurance include, but are not limited to:

-Using Your Insurance to Pay for Detox and Rehab
+How to Use Your Insurance to Pay for Rehab

 The first step in getting SUD treatment is often talking to your doctor.
 They can help assess your unique treatment needs.
 Then, you’ll need to find a detox or rehab center that takes your insurance.
 You may also need to get approval before starting treatment, which is called a “prior authorization.”